The landlord’s essential guide to periodic property inspections

 Giving notice of an inspection

-If you haven’t agreed your periodic inspections in advance or feel the need to do a one-off inspection, then you need to give the tenant sufficient notice.
+Even if you have agreed your periodic inspections well in advance, or you feel the need to do a one off inspection, due to previous problems, you need to give the tenant sufficient notice.

 Entering the property in an emergency

-While we hope it isn’t the case, in reality emergencies do happen.
+While we hope it isn’t the case that you need to access the property due to an emergency, in reality emergencies do happen.
 In these circumstances you can enter the property without giving notice or getting the tenant’s consent.
 These include where:

 - there’s a fire or a smell of gas